jsntv200/redant-home/jobs/senior-front-end-javascript-developer.md

 layout: job
 slug: senior-front-end-javascript-developer
 title: Senior Front End Javascript Developer
-image:
-  small: "/assets/uploads/2014/yoyo.png"
+image_small: "/assets/uploads/2014/yoyo.png"
 published: false
 ---

 ## Who we’re looking for

-<p class="lead">We’re looking for an experienced Front End developer to join our team.
+We’re looking for an experienced Front End developer to join our team.
 By experienced I don't mean you are a master at copying code you found on Stackoverflow.
 That you don't actually understand, but somehow it works.
 Or did at some point...

 You're a front end engineer.
-You love squeezing down load times, polishing an interface and taking it way past what could ever be encapsulated in a PSD, and you dig all these new ways of building and deploying incredible front end apps.</p>
+You love squeezing down load times, polishing an interface and taking it way past what could ever be encapsulated in a PSD, and you dig all these new ways of building and deploying incredible front end apps.

 We’re looking for a super special front end developer to join our team, and working alongside Ruby developers, designers, producers and content people.